Sarah Wilson (war correspondent): Later life

 In May 1901, Wilson was invested as a Dame of Grace of The Most Venerable Order of the Hospital of Saint John of Jerusalem (DStJ), and in December the same year King Edward VII personally conferred on her the decoration of the Royal Red Cross (RRC) for her services in Mafeking.

 She returned to South Africa with her sister Countess Howe from September to November 1902.
 The Countess (as Lady Georgina Curzon) had throughout the war been involved with raising money for the Imperial Yeomanry Hospital.

-At the outbreak of the First World War Lady Sarah went to France and was running a hospital for injured soldiers in Boulogne when she received the news of her husband's death at Klein Zillebeke.
-Gordon's brother Herbert who served in the same regiment sent Gordon’s personal effects to Lady Sarah.
-In Gordon’s writing case, she found a newspaper cutting containing lines from the 17th-century gravestone of James Handley.
+At the outbreak of the First World War, Lady Sarah went to France and was running a hospital for injured soldiers in Boulogne when she received the news of her husband's death at Klein Zillebeke.
+Gordon's brother Herbert who served in the same regiment sent Gordon's personal effects to Lady Sarah.
+In Gordon's writing case, she found a newspaper cutting containing lines from the 17th-century gravestone of James Handley.
 It reads:

-‘This world is a city full of crooked streets

-Death is a market place where all men meet.

-If life were merchandise that men could buy

-Rich men would ever live and poor men die”

-The lines are an adaptation from William Shakespeare's last play the Two Noble Kinsmen.
-Lady Sarah chose the lines “Life is a city of crooked streets Death the market place where all men meet” for Gordon Wilson's headstone.
+The lines are an adaptation from William Shakespeare's The Two Noble Kinsmen.
+Lady Sarah chose the lines “Life is a city of crooked streets/Death the market place where all men meet” for Gordon Wilson's headstone.